 On a recent visit to the Sarasota Farmers Market I spotted a guy sitting on a chair in front of a tiny table with a manual typewriter.
 Taped to the table was a sign that read “Free Poetry.”
 I’ve heard about this “poetry busking” (folks who write poems on the spot) so I was excited to finally see someone doing it!
 The cute, smiling guy told me he would write a custom poem for me in only a few minutes, using a topic I provided.
 So I asked him to do something food-related, of course.
 While my hubby and I kept ourselves busy catching up with friends, we watched him type away on his classic typewriter.

 He soon produced a little purple sheet on which was a perfectly typed poem, all in lower case.
 He said it was a bit challenging, since he had never written about cooking, so it took him a few extra minutes.
 To be honest, I didn’t have high expectations, considering the amount of time he took to write it (maybe 6-7 minutes?).
 But I was so surprised to realize that this young stranger had captured everything I love about cooking.
 It actually made me teary-eyed.

 It’s such a sweet poem that I decided to share it.
-It’s written by Daniel Boone Lee, a musician (and poet) in Sarasota, Florida.
-You can find him on FB and YouTube under “Daniel Lee”.
-For those who love to cook, I’m sure you’ll find something that speaks to you.
+It’s written by Daniel Boone Lee, a very talented musician and poet.
+For those who love to cook, I’m sure you’ll find something that speaks to you 🙂